Air Florida Flight 90: Media responses

-Charles "Charlie" Pereira, a photographer with the United States Park Police, was in the Chief's office when the call came in that Air Florida Flight 90 had crashed.
-Charlie ran to the 14th street bridge and captured the only still images from the rescue.
+Charles "Charlie" Pereira, a photographer with the United States Park Police, immediately ran to the 14th Street Bridge upon learning of the crash and captured the only still images from the rescue.
 He was nominated for a Pulitzer Prize for his photography.

-John Goldsmith, an off-beat reporter for WDVM-TV (now WUSA), happened to be at National Airport prior to the incident doing a story on the snowstorm, and even caught footage of Flight 90 prior to takeoff.
+John Goldsmith, an off-beat reporter for WDVM-TV (now WUSA), was coincidentally at National Airport prior to the incident reporting on the snowstorm, and even caught footage of Flight 90 prior to takeoff.
 He was first on the air with the story.

-News media outlets followed the story with diligence.
-Notably, The Washington Post published a story about the then-unidentified survivor of the crash, Arland D. Williams Jr., who had handed the lifeline to others and drowned before he could be rescued:
+Among the plethora of news coverage of the incident, The Washington Post published a story about the then-unidentified survivor of the crash, Arland D. Williams Jr., who had handed the lifeline to others and drowned before he could be rescued:

-The day after the crash, on Washington, DC, radio, WWDC shock jock Howard Stern pretended to call the Air Florida ticket counter to ask about buying tickets to the 14th Street Bridge.
+The day after the crash, WWDC "shock jock" Howard Stern pretended to call the Air Florida ticket counter to ask about buying tickets to the 14th Street Bridge.

 NTSB investigation and conclusion

-The 737 had broken into several large pieces upon impact — the nose and cockpit section, the cabin up to the wing attachment point, the cabin from behind the wings to the rear airstairs, and the empennage.
+The 737 had broken into several large pieces upon impact—the nose and cockpit section, the cabin up to the wing attachment point, the cabin from behind the wings to the rear airstairs, and the empennage.
 Although actual impact speeds were low and well within survivability limits, the structural breakup of the fuselage and exposure to freezing water nonetheless proved fatal for all persons aboard the plane except those seated in the tail section.
 The NTSB concluded that the accident was not survivable.
 Determining the position of the rudder, slats, elevators, and ailerons was not possible due to impact damage and destruction of the majority of flight control systems.

 The NTSB determined that the probable cause of the crash included the flight crew's failure to enforce a sterile cockpit during the final preflight checklist procedure.
 The engines' anti-ice heaters were not engaged during ground operation and takeoff.
 The decision to take off with snow/ice on the airfoil surfaces of the aircraft, and the captain's failure to reject the takeoff during the early stage, when his attention was called to anomalous engine instrument readings, were also erroneous.